 Eleven years ago today, I got pulled over by the sheriff.
 I couldn’t imagine then how one “traffic stop” would change my life.

-Last year, I was so excited to sit in the very spot of this momentous encounter with our sheriff with my daughter and watch this video of her daddy’s surprise return from Iraq which had a bigger twist than I realized.
+In 2016, I was so excited to sit in the very spot of this momentous encounter with our sheriff with my daughter and watch this video of her daddy’s surprise return from Iraq which had a bigger twist than I realized.

 Now I can say, even with all the challenges we have behind us and all the challenges we have before us, I would say YES again.